JaniceEstes/Cybersecurity_Project_1/Linux/week_3_Roulette_Investigation/README.md

 The scripts in this folder have been written for the following assignment, highlighting my ability to use Linux to analyze data and get results.
-I have inserted screenshots of my results into this assignment.
+I have inserted screenshots of my results, as well as relevant links, into this assignment.
+The copyright for this assignment is found at the bottom of this README file.

 ## Week 3 Homework: A High Stakes Investigation